 Green River Technology Division is focused on providing qualified graduates in the career and technical fields which are a part of everyone’s lives.
 The division is nationally recognized by NSA as a CyberSecurity Center for Academic Excellence, certified by the FAA, and well-received by both state and local businesses.
 Many of our students continue on to receive graduate degrees in cybersecurity and leadership.

-The Technology Division offers undergraduate degrees in Computer Science, Engineering, Aviation, Software Development, Natural Resources, Design Drafting and IT Network Administration and Security.
+The Technology Division offers undergraduate degrees in Computer Science, Engineering, Aviation, Software Development, Natural Resources, Design Drafting and IT Cybersecurity and Networking.
 Faculty hold numerous certifications and qualifications and some are published authors.
 The course offerings are current, cutting-edge and reflect the needs of our community.
 Our graduates work for such prestigious companies as Microsoft, Amazon, Boeing, Tennessee Titans, New York Times, to name a few.